-Delivery services like Deliveroo, Postmates, and UberEats are also witnessing a surge in the demand for their services and have taken initiatives like contactless delivery to protect customers and delivery drivers.
+Delivery services like Deliveroo, Postmates, and UberEats are also witnessing a surge in the demand for their services.
+They have taken initiatives like contactless delivery to protect customers and delivery drivers.

 In this quarantine, people are also preferring a contactless delivery that doesn’t involve the exchange of cash.
 Health authorities have also recommended people to avoid contact with each other.
 This contactless delivery trend is creating a unique opportunity for delivery robot startups to test their technology.
 Driverless delivery startup Neolix Technologies recently announced it has raised nearly $28.7 million to mass-produce its self-driving vehicles.

-Instacart, have also initiated a new concept of “Leave at My Door Delivery” feature, which was actually designed for the scenario in which the recipient is not at its address at the time of delivery.
+Instacart, have also initiated a new concept of “Leave at My Door Delivery” feature.
+It was actually designed for the scenario in which the recipient is not at its address at the time of delivery.
 But due to this pandemic, the company has seen a huge surge in consumers opting for this feature.